 In general, Art.
 13 TVTG specifies the legal requirements for an entry in the TT Service Provider Register.
 Some requirements are the following, however this is not an exhaustive list:

-The TVTG is applicable to natural and legal persons with headquarters or place of residence in Liechtenstein who wish to professionally act as TT Service Providers, Token Issuers or non-professional third-party issuances that are higher than CHF 5 Million in a period of 12 months.
-The respective requirements for obtaining a registration must be met (e.g. organisational requirements, internal control system, substance, adequate resources and minimum capital, reliability and a technical suitability).
+The TVTG is applicable to natural and legal persons with headquarters or place of residence in Liechtenstein who wish to professionally act as TT Service Providers.
+Depending on the activity of the TT service provider, different levels of requirements apply; for example, applicants who intend to operate as TT Service Providers in accordance with Art.
+2 para.
+1 let. k, n, p, q and v to y TVTG must have an appropriate minimum capital at the start of their activity.
+The respective requirements for obtaining a registration must always be met (e.g. organisational requirements, internal control system, substance, adequate resources and minimum capital, reliability and a technical suitability).

 The experts from Gasser Partner provided the input.